-I have never really taken the time write my girls a letter or note.
+I have never really taken the time to write a letter to my daughters.
 Well, besides in birthday cards or short little notes around holidays.
 So today I want to do something a little different.
 There is so much out there on love and life and all of these crazy expectations.
-So I want to write a letter to my daughters on what I have learned so far.
+So I want to write this letter to my daughters on what I have learned so far.

 Dear Aria + Amelia,

 In this crazy world there are so many things coming at you.
 Creating so much pressure to be a certain way.
 It’s not hard to start second guessing yourself, what you’re doing, how you look and are you doing enough “cool things” to be in the “In Crowd”.
 The pressures of life are endless.
 But what I have learned is it starts from within.
 It starts with what you think and how you treat yourself.